Program in Physical Education

 PHYSICAL EDUCATION REQUIREMENTS:

-RPE 12 Leadership in Recreation and Physical Education
+RPE 12 Leadership in Recreation, Physical Education, and Sport Management

 RPE 14 Outdoor Recreation